-• Consider why, when and how teachers use dialogue in the classroom.
-Consider key questions that will inform lesson progression.
-Key Task 2 Key Task 3 Key Task 4 Key Task 5 Key Task 6 Key Task 7 • Observes a number of teaching strategies and discusses strategies with associate teacher.
-Integrates varied teaching approaches and learning experience into planning.
-Considers social and emotional skills required of children and teachers to build a community of learning.
-Key Task 1 Key Task 3 Key Task 4 Key Task 5 Key Task 6 Key Task 7 • Learning outcomes, learning activities and assessment are linked.
-Reflections focus on aspects of professional practice that are puzzling, e.g. the importance of routine.
-Reflections (oral and written) focus on own practice and challenge personal thinking and beliefs.
-Lesson evaluations are evident as a means for ongoing consideration of future planning.
-Key Task 1 Key Task 2 Key Task 4 Key Task 14 • Plans how student dialogue can be promoted in whole class and small group contexts.
-Considers how children can demonstrate individual agency in the learning environment.
-Key Task 2 Key Task 3 Key Task 4 Key Task 5 Key Task 10 Key Task 11 Key Task 12 Key Task 12 • Planning is clearly linked to the New Zealand Curriculum.
-Promotes student voice in daily practice.
-Key Task 1 Key Task 2 Key Task 3 • Respectfully incorporates children's cultural perspectives into day to day teaching.
+Indicator or examples Related KTT (see Appendix 6) practices to crea ne 2: Critically reflect on their enactment of appropriate pate positive learning environments that are responsive to ory, research, and evidence to facilitate an appropriate or ākonga by learning intentions.
+Observations are anal Uses knowledge of ch in and foster learning.
+Children's view points perspectives.
+Amends teaching to re relevant data: date, time, children, curriculum area, ysed to generate new understandings and questions. ildren and their backgrounds and interests to engage and understandings are sought to gain their espond to children's learning pace. from observations are 'tested' in practice and Key Task 1 Key Tasks 3-7 cater for this with the Observations start wit th a question or problem to ensure focus. oservations are used as a focal point for critical Key Task 1 Key Tasks 3-7 • • and how teachers use dialogue in the classroom. as that will inform lesson progression.
+Key Tasks 2-7 associate teacher.Integrates varied teacher.planning. f teaching strategies and discusses strategies with hing approaches and learning experience into emotional skills required of children and teachers to learning.
+Key Task 1 Key Tasks 3-7 Reflections focus on a the importance of rou Reflections (oral and w thinking and beliefs. earning activities and assessment are linked. spects of professional practice that are puzzling, e.g. utine. written) focus on own practice and challenge personal e evident as a means for ongoing consideration of Key Task 1 Key Task 2 Key Task 4 Key Task 14 group contexts. alogue can be promoted in whole class and small en can demonstrate individual agency in the learning Key Tasks 2-5 Key Tasks 10-12 Key Task 14 Planning is clearly linkPromotes student voice ted to the New Zealand Curriculum. ce in daily practice.
+Key Tasks 1-3

+Respectfully incorporates children's cultural perspectives into day to day teaching.
 Develops positive learning behaviours that help children maintain respectful relationships with others.
-Key Task 16 Key Task 11 Key Task 14 • Incorporated Bloom's taxonomy in a lesson plan Refers to learning theory (e.g. Vygotsky) in a reflection Reflections are centred on aspects of teaching that are puzzling, explore new understandings or professional practices e.g. the importance of routine.
+Explore the ways in which the school values and includes aspects of sustainability by caring for the environment and demonstrates a consideration for their relationship with place Key Task 6 Key Task 11 Key Task 14 Incorporated blooms taxonomy in a lesson plan Refers to learning theory (e.g. Vygotsky) in a reflection Reflections are centred on aspects of teaching that are puzzling, explore new understandings or professional practices e.g. the importance of routine.
 Research is undertaken to clarify new findings.
 All Key Tasks

-Indicator or examples Related Key Task (See Appendix 6) Learning Outcome 3: Demonstrate the professional knowledge, skills, dispositions, and level of practice required for effective teaching in Aotearoa New Zealand that align with external professional standards.
+Indicator or examples Related KTT (see Appendix 6) Learning Outcome 3: Demonstrate the professional knowledge, skills, dispositions, and level of practice required for effective teaching in Aotearoa New Zealand that align with external professional standards.
 Discusses and questions the associate teacher about how Tapasā and Tātaiako inform classroom programme.
-Discusses and questions the Our Code our Standards with associate teacher challenge own thinking and beliefs.
-Questions are discussed with peers, associate teachers and/or staff members to clarify Key Task 1 Key Task 2 Key Task 3 Key Task 4 Questioned principal/associate teacher about specific policy.
+Discusses and questions the Our Code our Standards with associate teacher Reflections (oral and written) focus on own learning and development and inquire into and challenge own thinking and beliefs.
+Questions are discussed with peers, associate teachers and/or staff members to clarify understandings.
+Key Task 1 Key Task 2 Key Task 3 Key Task 4 Questioned principal/associate teacher about specific policy.
 Is aware of and supports school's policies and practices; e.g. wearing a sun hat outside, ensuring children sit down to eat lunch.
 Discussed school policy with associate teacher